In order to apply to the Student Government Funding Committee, RSOs must:

 - Comply with the Student Vehicle Use Policy.

-- Limit use of the vehicle as authorized and may transport only those on University business.
+- Limit the use of the vehicle as authorized and may transport only those on University business.

 - Limit occupancy to the number of seatbelts.